ioccc-src/winner/bugs.md

 **Please help us change use of gets() to fgets()**, if possible.

 Entries with this status use `gets()` which is unsafe because it has no limit on the length of the string.
-[Cody Boone Ferguson](authors.html#Cody_Boone_Ferguson) has fixed several of these and he's working on others in between fixing other things.
+Many were fixed but not all.

-There's a very good reason for this even though it is bordering on tampering
+There's a very good reason for this change even though it is bordering on tampering
 entries: in modern systems one will get possibly alarming and certainly annoying warnings during at least one of compiling, linking and execution.
 In macOS it's most annoying as it happens during execution (also compilation) with the warning